Connect with others who understand.

 Written by Kelly Crumrin

-In this article, we’ll share what MS fatigue feels like, what causes it, and six ways to manage fatigue to reduce its impact on your daily life and help you feel more like yourself.
+In this article, we’ll share what MS fatigue feels like, what causes it, and six ways to manage MS fatigue to reduce its impact on your life so you can feel more like yourself.

 How Is MS Fatigue Different From Normal Fatigue?

 When fatigue affects people with MS in these ways, it may also be referred to as lassitude.
-MS fatigue is typically more severe than normal fatigue and may interfere with work, school, and tasks of daily life.
-In fact, MS fatigue is a primary reason people with MS have to reduce work hours or stop working altogether.
+MS fatigue is typically more severe than normal fatigue and can interfere with work, school, and the responsibilities and tasks of daily life.
+Many people struggle with how to explain MS fatigue to others because fatigue causes invisible symptoms.
+MS fatigue is the No. 1 reason people with MS have to reduce their work hours or stop working altogether.

 What Does MS Fatigue Feel Like?